matrix-org/synapse/docs/workers.md

 ### `synapse.app.generic_worker`

-This worker can handle API requests matching the following regular
+This worker can handle API requests matching the following regular expressions.

-expressions:
+Note that stream writers should have their endpoints routed directly to them for efficiency.
+If this is not done, the requests will be proxied to the proper worker.

     # Sync requests
     ^/_matrix/client/(v2_alpha|r0|v3)/sync$